ckhurley20/Bootstrap-Portfolio/README.md

 To View:

-Clone repo.
+-Clone repo.

-Open up index.html in browser.
+-Open up index.html in browser.